vietnd69/dst-api-webdocs/docs/api-vanilla/components/sanity.md

 - `Inventory` - Equipped items can affect sanity
 - `Temperature` - Extreme temperatures can affect sanity
 - `Hunger` - Hunger state can affect sanity
 - `State Graph` - For playing insanity animations

+## See also

+- [Health Component](health.md) - For another vital stat that works similarly
+- [Hunger Component](hunger.md) - For another vital stat that works similarly
+- [Temperature Component](temperature.md) - For temperature effects on sanity
+- [Equippable Component](equippable.md) - For items that affect sanity when equipped
+- [Edible Component](edible.md) - For food that affects sanity when eaten